Jordan-Edgington/Jordan-Edgington/README.md

 <h1 align="center">Hi 👋, I'm Jordan!</h1>
-<h3 align="center">Full-Stack Software Developer</h3>
+<h3 align="center">Full-Stack Software Engineer & Air Force Veteran</h3>

-- I am currently an Air Force veteran and Code Platoon alumni, now full-time typescript developer.
-- Current tech stack: **Typescript, Windmill, React**
+- I'm a full-stack developer with one year of professional experience building production web applications using **TypeScript**, **React**, and **Node.js**.
+- I previously served 6 years in the U.S. Air Force as a Signals Intelligence Analyst, where I led teams, ensured system integrity, and provided technical feedback to tool developers.
+- Recently contributed to ERP and device integration projects at EdgeCraft Studio, working across both frontend and backend with a strong focus on reliability, collaboration, and clean architecture.
+- My current stack: **TypeScript, React, Tailwind CSS, ShadCN UI, Node.js, PostgreSQL**
-- Also familiar with: **Python, Javascript, React, Django, PostgreSQL, HTML, CSS**
+- Also familiar with: **Python, Django, Windmill.dev, Redis, WebSockets**
-- You can reach me at **jordan.edgington.dev@gmail.com** or at my Linkedin: <a href="https://www.linkedin.com/in/jordanedgington/">jordanedgington</a>
+- You can reach me at **jordan.edgington.dev@gmail.com** or on [LinkedIn](https://www.linkedin.com/in/jordanedgington/)

 <!---
 Jordan-Edgington/Jordan-Edgington is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.